elastisys/compliantkubernetes/docs/operator-manual/ingress.md

 If the apps repository is initiated with the correct Infrastructure Provider these config options will get the correct defaults.

-For more ways to install the Nginx Ingress controller see <https://kubernetes.github.io/ingress-nginx/deploy>
+For more ways to install the Nginx Ingress controller see [the upstream documentation](https://kubernetes.github.io/ingress-nginx/deploy/).

 ## Ingress resource